energy + hardware

 building a solar-powered battery pack for backpacking

-As a high schooler, I debated the merits of a carbon tax.
-At Duke, I studied policy and sat on the University’s Climate Commitment Advisory Council (CCAC) as student body president.
-At McKinsey I worked with HVAC efficiency climate tech startup Sealed while helping to scale the InNYC Startup Accelerator.
-Today, I’m compelled by energy because it’s both essential and hard.
+In high school, I debated carbon taxes.
+In college, I studied policy and sat on University advisory councils and the Board of Trustees as student body president.
+At my first job, I supported HVAC efficiency climate tech startup Sealed as part of the InNYC Startup Accelerator.

 I cohost monthly energy / climate dinners in NYC with my friend Johann.
-Our aspiration is to build a local community that benefits all its participants.
+Our aspiration is to build a local community for more energy folks to meet each other, yap about the industry, and recruit more people into the space.

-Please reach out if you’d like to join us for dinner or just to chat about energy work!
+Please reach out if you’d like to join us for dinner or just to chat about energy and infrastructure!

 A visual exploration of the energy stack, from generation to distribution.
 Covering 6 clean power generation sources (solar, wind, hydro, geothermal, biomass, nuclear) + storage (batteries) + DERs (distributed energy resources), interconnection, transmission lines, substations, distribution lines, and delivery to end users, like you and me.